UniExeterRSE/intro-to-python/reveal.js/md/03_lists.md

 - Append values to an existing list
 - Create and manipulate nested lists

 ## Key points

-- "`[value1, value2, value3, ...]` creates a list."
+- `[value1, value2, value3, ...]` creates a list.
-- "Lists can contain any Python object, including lists (i.e., list of lists)."
+- Lists can contain any Python object, including lists (i.e., list of lists).
-- "Lists are indexed and sliced with square brackets (e.g., list[0] and list[2:9]), in the same way as strings and arrays."
+- Lists are indexed and sliced with square brackets (e.g., list[0] and list[2:9]), in the same way as strings and arrays.
-- "Lists are mutable (i.e., their values can be changed in place)."
+- Lists are mutable (i.e., their values can be changed in place).
-- "Strings are immutable (i.e., the characters in them cannot be changed)."
+- Strings are immutable (i.e., the characters in them cannot be changed).

 ## Python lists